Lisbon: Wandering

 View of Lisbon and water beyond.

-In the park and on some side streets on the way to it, we saw some beautiful flowering trees.
+In the park and on some side streets on the way to it, we saw beautiful flowering trees.
 The flowers were exactly the colour of lilac flowers.
 But they didn’t look like the flowers on lilac bushes other than in their colour.
 They were beautiful.
-Which is not to say that lilac bushes can’t also be beautiful.
-I checked the relevant regulations and I am confident that they are both allowed to be beautiful simulaneously.
+This is not to say that lilac bushes can’t also be beautiful.
+I checked the relevant regulations and I am confident that they are both allowed to be beautiful simultaneously.

 I have no idea what kind of tree it was.